 |Sunday / holidays||09.00-12.00||14.00-18.00|

 |Except for the automatic locks.
-(Non stop service)|
+(Non-stop service)|

-The photographs above shows an empty canal "pound" near Fleurey sur Ouche, you can see the silting of mud.
+The photograph above shows an empty canal "pound" near Fleurey sur Ouche, you can see the silting of mud.
 So be careful when passing other boats and do not get too close to the edge.

 Facts and figures

 The first barge to pass the tunnel at the summit of the canal was in December 1832.

 The canal is 242 kilometres long, it is divided into 188 "pounds" (stretches of the canal between locks), there are 113 locks on the Yonne side and 76 on the Saône side.
 The canal is later modernized to the Freycinet standard, accommodating barges and boats up to 38.5 metres long and 5 metres wide, with a draft of 1.80 metres.

 The average depth of water is now 2.10 metres but take this figure with a pinch of salt and consider that your draft should be under 1.6metres as there is much silt and mud.